-When you are in Settings, you can only edit existing alerts that you have both read and write permissions for.
-Alerts can also be associated with specific apps, which means that you have to be using that app in order to see and edit the search.
-For more information about sharing and promoting alerts (as well as other Splunk knowledge objects), see "Manage knowledge object permissions" in the Knowledge Manager manual.
+When you are in Settings, you can only edit existing reports that you have both read and write permissions for.
+Reports can also be associated with specific apps, which means that you have to be using that app in order to see and edit the search.
+For more information about sharing and promoting reports (as well as other Splunk knowledge objects), see "Manage knowledge object permissions" in the Knowledge Manager manual.

 Define the alert retention time with the Expiration fields